adobe/cluster-registry/docs/developer-guides/local-development.md

 If you want to test one of the Cluster Registry components call directly setup script by specifying to/not to run that component:

-* run the stack without cluster registry api: `local/setup.sh 0 1`
+* run the stack without cluster registry api: `CLIENT=true make setup`
-* run the stack without cluster registry client: `local/setup.sh 0 1`
+* run the stack without cluster registry client: `API=true make setup`

 Open your IDE.
 If you are using VSCode just type: `code .`